Josh Banks (gridiron football)

-Josh Banks (born June 13, 1994) is a professional gridiron football defensive lineman for the BC Lions of the Canadian Football League (CFL).
+Josh Banks (born June 13, 1994) is an American former professional football defensive lineman.
+He played college football for the Wake Forest Demon Deacons.

 College career

 After using a redshirt season in 2012, Banks played college football for the Wake Forest Demon Deacons from 2013 to 2016.
 He played in 43 games where he had 107 total tackles, five sacks, one interception, three pass knockdowns, two forced fumbles, and one fumble recovery.
 He scored a touchdown on September 15, 2014, after returning an interception 72 yards for a score.

 Professional career

 New York Giants

-After going undrafted in the 2017 NFL Draft, Banks signed with the New York Giants in April 2017.
+After going undrafted in the 2017 NFL draft, Banks signed with the New York Giants in April 2017.
 He was placed on the reserve/injured list for 2017.
 He played in all four preseason games in 2018, but was waived at the end of training camp on September 1, 2018.
-He was re-signed two days later to a practice squad agreement, but was not retained following the conclusion of the season.
+He was re-signed two days later to a practice squad agreement, but was released on September 7, 2018.